 EtiopathogenesisThis section has been translated automatically.

-- Not fully clarified.
+- Not fully elucidated.

-- Trigger factors are UV rays, X-rays, heat, cold, excitation, coffee, alcohol, tea, hot spices (pepper, curry), temperature fluctuations, external (too fatty) cosmetics and hormonal fluctuations (menstruation, pregnancy, menopause).
+- Trigger factors are UV-rays, X-rays, heat, cold, excitation, coffee, alcohol, tea, hot spices (pepper, curry), temperature fluctuations, external (too fatty) cosmetics and hormonal fluctuations (menstruation, pregnancy, menopause).

 ManifestationThis section has been translated automatically.